 Malabon is a low-lying land and quite near the borders of the National Capital Region, the source of the fresh catches from the sea.
 Early dawn in the Malabon port area starts with the whispers of fish suppliers and market sellers.
 People whisper their bid for the day and whoever gives the highest bid gets to take the dealer’s fish supply.
 Such an odd and interesting way of trading has been handed down from generation to generation, bringing food to tables and making life possible in the metropolis.

 5. Art galleries and more

-Filipinos are not just hardworking, they are also very artistic, so take a look at some of the things that they work on and how their artistiry helps to provide them a living.
-The colorful works, with intricate designs from the past to contemporary are showcased, even in other countries.
+Filipinos are not just hardworking, they are also very artistic, so take a look at some of the things that they work on and how their artistry helps to provide them a living.
+The colorful works, with intricate designs from the past to contemporary, are showcased, even in other countries.
 Bring one home from your recent travels!